ivre/ivre/.github/CONTRIBUTING.md

 ## Project objectives

-IVRE does not include scanners or network analyzers, it only feeds a database with data from such programs (Nmap, Masscan, Bro, p0f, etc.) and provide tools to use the collected data.
+IVRE does not include scanners or network analyzers, it only feeds a database with data from such programs (Nmap, Masscan, Zeek, etc.) and provide tools to use the collected data.

 We believe that it is important to keep the raw (uninterpreted) data in the database, together with data interpretation.